ksarkies/XBee-Acquisition/Documentation/Kicad-Setup.md

 This installed 4.0.2-4+6225~38~ubuntu14.04.1.
 Ubuntu has at this time a stable version from 2013 that predates a major change to the way libraries are managed.

+This is normally all that is needed for new installations.
+Download the KiCad project files and open the .pro file in KiCad.

 Starting KiCad directly sets up some default environment variables, but these can be invalid depending on the history of how KiCad was installed in the past.
 In Preferences/Configure Paths the default variables can be set.

-The following script kicad-start will setup the environment variables needed to access the existing libraries for cvpcb.
-Use this if the libraries aren't correctly set by default.
-In cvpcb Preferences/Configure Paths the default variables can be set.
-However these don't seem to be used, so the script is likely to be essential.
+The following script kicad-start will setup the environment variables needed to access the existing libraries for CvPcb.
+Use this if the libraries aren't correctly set by default (this may happen if past history has had configuration problems).
+In CvPcb Preferences/Configure Paths the default variables can also be set.
+Sometimes these don't seem to be used, so the script may be essential in some cases.

 	KIGITHUB=https://github.com/KiCad
 	export KIGITHUB